Hackers breach Oregon job-seeker database, official says

-PORTLAND Ore.
-Hackers gained access to social security numbers and other sensitive information from up to around 850,000 Oregon job-seekers in a massive breach that began some time before Oct.
+PORTLAND, Ore.
+Oct 14 Hackers gained access to social security numbers and other sensitive information from up to around 850,000 Oregon job-seekers in a massive breach that began some time before Oct.
 6, the state's employment department said on Tuesday.

 The security flaw that led to the breach was quickly patched without disrupting online services.
 But individual employment files, which can include social security numbers and other identifying information, had already been accessed, Employment Department spokeswoman Andrea Fogue said.